To Our Chamberlain Community:

 Clinical and Practicum Site FAQs

 Our clinical partners’ main priority is to maintain a safe environment for students, their patients and staff.
-As you begin preparing for the March 2021 session, we encourage you to find a practicum site that works best for you.
-Given the current challenges surrounding COVID-19, many sites are expanding their telehealth and virtual options to accommodate students.
-However, if you are unable to secure an approved practicum site, you will still be able to register for practicum courses for the March 2021 session.
-Students that are registering without a practicum site within the Family Nurse Practitioner specialty track should work with their Experiential Learning Coordinator to ensure they remain on track with practicum progression requirements.
-Five hundred direct care patient hours are still required for MSN-FNP program completion and to sit for national certification.
+As you begin preparing for the May 2021 session, we encourage you to find a practicum site that works best for you.
+However, if you are unable to secure an approved practicum site, reach out to your Experiential Learning Coordinator for assistance and options.

 Our team has developed a contingency plan to keep you on track with your practicum experience.
 Please continue your course registration process and information regarding program and course-specific next steps will be posted in your course during week one.